 4. Fibre Cement Cladding

-Its installation is quite easy too.
-It can be just fitted into an aluminium frame.
+- Its installation is quite easy too.
+It can be just fitted into an aluminum frame.

 5. Wooden Cladding

 - It can give a nice 3- dimensional finish as sheets of solid wood are installed.
 The wood of cedar and redwood trees is used for this purpose.

 - It is a high-rated cladding option after stone.
 It is much stronger than vinyl and aluminum cladding.